Dreis27/Dreis27/README.md

 Welcome to my GitHub profile!
 I'm currently a second-year Computer Science student with a keen interest in finance, business, and the innovative ways technology can be leveraged to enhance these fields.

-I'm always open to collaborating on projects and innovative ideas, especially those that intersect technology and finance.
+I'm always open to collaborating on projects and innovative ideas.
 Feel free to reach out if you want to connect!

 ---